TDarkx13/Basiccommands/README.md

 git init -> initialize an existing directory as a Git repository git clone [url] -> retrieve an entire repository from a hosted location via URL

+INSPECT & COMPARE
+Examining logs, diffs and object information git log -> show the commit history for the currently active branch git log branchB..branchA -> show the commits on branchA that are not on branchB git log --follow [file] -> show the commits that changed file, even across renames git diff branchB...branchA -> show the diff of what is in branchA that is not in branchB git show [SHA] -> show any object in Git in human-readable format

+TRACKING PATH CHANGES
+Versioning file removes and path changes git rm [file] -> delete the file from project and stage the removal for commit git mv [existing-path] [new-path] -> change an existing file path and stage the move git log --stat -M -> show all commit logs with indication of any paths that moved